pommicket/bootstrap/README.md

 ## contributing

 If you notice a mistake/want to clarify something, you can submit a pull request via GitHub, or email `pommicket at pommicket.com`.
-Translations are welcome!